-OMNI Aviation Joins Ironman Triathlon; Proves Pilots Can be Triathletes
+OMNI Aviation Joins Ironman Triathlon; Proves Pilots Can Be Triathletes

+The core values of pilots and triathletes are very similar than you might think.
 It takes a lot of courage to become a pilot.
 It takes a lot of time and passion to walk down the path less travelled.
 But being a pilot has similarities with being a triathlete.

 This is why OMNI Aviation, an airline training academy in Clark Freeport Zone, set up a team of triathletes to compete in the upcoming Ironman triathlon to be held in [please insert place here] on [please insert date here].

 Professional triathletes need to be great in all three sports – swimming, cycling, and running.
 Professional pilots have to be great at a lot of things.
 Let’s find out what pilots and triathletes have in common.

 Becoming a pilot entails extensive and rigorous training.
 Some train in military flying schools, while others pay for a private flight school.
 Flight schools provide pilot programs to train students without flying experience and teach them until they are eligible, certified, and hired to fly.

 If you’ve set your heart out on becoming a pilot, you need bravery.
 A pilot does more than just flying an aircraft.
 A pilot safeguards the lives of people while transporting them from one place to another.

 So what does it take for one to be a pilot?
 An individual needs to learn the fundamentals of flight, including take-off, level flight, turns, and landing.
 This requires comprehension and determination combined.